 - Only 1 Device with Sling Orange

-You can watch a live stream of NBC (live in select markets) and 40-plus other TV channels via Sling TV’s “Sling Blue” bundle.
-It comes with a free 3-day trial, but if you bypass that, you can get it for $20 for the first month (normally $30), and get Showtime, Starz and Epix included for free:
+You can watch a live stream of the channel you want for this show and 40-plus other TV channels via Sling TV’s “Sling Blue” bundle.
+You can get it for $10 for the first month (normally $35), and get Showtime, Starz and Epix included for free.

-Once signed up for Sling TV, you can watch Christmas in Rockefeller Center 2020 live on the Sling TV app, which is available on your Roku, Roku TV, Amazon Fire TV or Firestick, Apple TV, Chromecast, Xbox One, Samsung Smart TV, LG Smart TV, Android TV, airTV Mini, Oculus, Portal, iPhone, Android phone, iPad or Android tablet.
+Once signed up for Sling TV, you can watch this show, which is available on your Roku, Roku TV, Amazon Fire TV or Firestick, Apple TV, Chromecast, Xbox One, Samsung Smart TV, LG Smart TV, Android TV, airTV Mini, Oculus, Portal, iPhone, Android phone, iPad or Android tablet.
 Or you can watch on your computer via the Sling TV website.

 Christmas in Rockefeller Center 2020 Preview